fenago/learn-java-12-programming/lab_guide/Lab_14.md

 Summary
 =============

-In this chapter, the reader was introduced to the concept of microservices and how they can be used to create a reactive system.
+In this lab, the reader was introduced to the concept of microservices and how they can be used to create a reactive system.
 We discussed the significance of the size of an application and how this can affect your decision to convert it into a microservice.
 You also